sjstretton/screwed/00-Introduction.md

 The core theses of this book are:

-1. The cause of environmental destruction is failure of regulation, specifically the lack of appropriate pricing of environmental damage.
+1. The cause of environmental destruction is a failure of regulation, specifically the lack of appropriate pricing of environmental damage.
 2. The cause of inequality is non-degrading private property in limited things such as land and corporations with market power.
 3. The cause of failure to implement appropriate policy is a lack of an appropriate theory of change.